ClusterLabs/PAF/Quick_Start-CentOS-7.md

 interface, `192.168.123.5x/24` on the second one.

-The IP address `192.168.122.50`, called `pgsql-vip` in this tutorial, will be set on the server hosting the master PostgreSQL intance.
+The IP address `192.168.122.50`, called `pgsql-vip` in this tutorial, will be set on the server hosting the master PostgreSQL instance.

 Considering the firewall, we have to allow the network traffic related to the cluster and PostgreSQL to go through: